CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - (No changes in this update)

 ## 10. Other Important Observations
-- The "How to Play" page now uses `docs/Riddle_of_the_Beast_Rulebook.md` and presents it in an accordion style, omitting specified shop and table sections.
+- The "How to Play" page now uses `docs/Rotb_rulebook_dropdown_structure.md` as its primary source and renders an accordion based on its H2/H3/list structure.

 This document provides a snapshot of the project's state and context.